A Comparative Gas Cost Analysis of Proxy and Diamond Patterns in EVM Blockchains for Trusted Smart Contract Engineering: Related Work

 A set of studies provide insight on upgradeable smart contract patterns.
-Kannengiesser et al. \cite{kannengiesser2021challenges} conduct a study on key smart contract development challenges across various distributed ledger technology (DLT) protocols, including Ethereum, Hyperledger, and EOSIO.
-They highlight upgradeability as a significant challenge and reference two upgradeable smart contract patterns, namely the Diamond (referred to as the Façade pattern) pattern and the Proxy pattern.
+Kannengiesser et al.\ conduct a study on key smart contract development challenges across various distributed ledger technology (DLT) protocols, including Ethereum, Hyperledger, and EOSIO~\cite{kannengiesser2021challenges}.
+They highlight upgradability as a significant challenge and reference two upgradeable smart contract patterns, namely the diamond (referred to as the façade pattern) pattern and the proxy pattern.
 However, the paper lacks an in-depth analysis of these patterns.
-Two papers \cite{marchesi2020design,ebrahimilarge} identify the Proxy pattern but do not detail the forces, advantages, drawbacks, or gas costs considerations of this pattern.
-There is no mention of the Diamond pattern.
-Two other works present a set of upgradeable smart contract patterns, including the Proxy and Diamond patterns \cite{meisami2023comprehensive,qasse2023smart}.
+Two papers identify the proxy pattern but do not detail the forces, advantages, drawbacks, or gas costs considerations of this pattern~\cite{marchesi2020design,ebrahimilarge}.
+There is no mention of the diamond pattern.
+Two other works present a set of upgradeable smart contract patterns, including the proxy and diamond patterns~\cite{meisami2023comprehensive,qasse2023smart}.
 However, the papers do not provide an in-depth analysis of the functional and non-functional properties of these patterns, nor gas costs behaviors.

-In summary, a research gap is identified regarding a thorough study of the Proxy and Diamond patterns especially in terms of a gas costs analysis.
+Additionally, it is to note that two studies focus on gas cost efficiency strategies in smart contracts development.
+Zarir et al.'s work focuses on transaction parameters rather than architectural design~\cite{zarir2021developing}.
+The study by Di et al. identifies smart contract coding metrics impacting gas costs~\cite{di2022profiling}.
+However, it does not specifically focus on upgradeable smart contracts.
+These contracts possess unique functionalities like proxy pointers and proxy contract management.
+In summary, a research gap is identified regarding a thorough study of the proxy and diamond patterns.
+There is a lack of studies about gas costs analysis and formalization of the proxy and diamond patterns, especially using the Alexandrian form format.